Petru Umbrărescu: FIA World Endurance Championship

 Umbrărescu became the first Romanian, also the first Balkans, driver to win a race in the FIA World Endurance Championship.
-He is also the second Romanian to compete in the FIA World Endurance Championship after Filip Ugran, when he was announced for Akkodis ASP Team's lineup in the LMGT3 class of the 2025 FIA World Endurance Championship alongside Clemens Schmid and Finn Gehrsitz.
-Just before the season Gehrsitz would migrate to the #87 Akkodis ASP Team instead of the #97 one that he was originally a part of and José María López would replace him.
-Umbrărescu won the 5th round of WEC for the LMGT3 category, at the 2025 6 Hours of São Paulo, marking his debut win.
-After the victory at Interlagos (Brazil), the season's final race held on the Bahrain International Circuit had Răzvan Umbrărescu secured a second victory of the season, consolidating his position in the standings.
-The Romanian driver ends the year in 3rd place in the LMGT3 class, just a fraction behind second place — an exceptional result for a rookie in the prestigious World Endurance Championship.
+He was also the second Romanian to compete in the FIA World Endurance Championship after Filip Ugran, when he was announced for Akkodis ASP Team's lineup in the LMGT3 class of the 2025 FIA World Endurance Championship alongside Clemens Schmid and Finn Gehrsitz.
+Just before the season, Gehrsitz would migrate to the #87 Akkodis ASP Team instead of the No. 97 one that he was originally a part of and José María López would replace him.
+Umbrărescu won the fifth round of WEC for the LMGT3 category, at the 2025 6 Hours of São Paulo, marking his debut win.
+After the victory at Interlagos (Brazil), the season's final race held on the Bahrain International Circuit, Umbrărescu scored his second victory of the season, consolidating his position in the standings.
+He ended the year in third place in the LMGT3 class, just a fraction behind second place.